 The following is information on the XFINITY XB6 xFi Advanced Gateway Modem.
 The XB6 is also referred to as either the ARRIS TG3482G (most common) or Technicolor CGM4140COM.
 Renting either gateway from Comcast is generally a $14 a month extra charge.
-You can buy your own Comcast modem and save this monthly charge.
+You can buy your own Comcast modem that works better than this xFI gateway and save this monthly charge.

 Find your Gateway model number on the bottom panel or visit your Internet Service page on My Account.